nikydix/nikydixcom-7810d/about.md

 Gardens that help people flourish in life are not new!
 Frances Hodgson Burnett wrote about her life giving secret garden in 1911!

-I have been inspired to create this secret Digital Garden by [Maggie Appleton](https://maggieappleton.com/garden-history) who herself was inspired by some other really clever people!
+I was inspired by [Maggie Appleton](https://maggieappleton.com/garden-history) who herself was inspired by some other really clever people!

 A Digital Garden is a way of doing this.
 It is different from a traditional blogs in 2 ways.